jimburton/scrabble/chapters/Chapter2.md

 ```

 The validation functions are now *combinators*.
 We can combine small
-combinators into larger ones that check several things.
-Functions at
+ones like `connects` into larger ones like `validateMove` that check
-the top level can run an evaluator then unpack the result in a single case
+several things.
+Functions at the top level can run an evaluator then
-statement to see if all went well or, if not, exactly what went wrong.
+unpack the result in a single case statement to see if all went well
+or, if not, exactly what went wrong.

 ## Checking words in the dictionary